-The change control and change automation tools work seamlessly with all the major cloud platforms, making it easy to extend automated deployment pipelines to a cloud-based database.
+The version control and deployment automation tools (Flyway Desktop and Flyway CLI) work seamlessly with all the major cloud platforms, making it easy to extend automated deployment pipelines to a cloud-based database.
 Also, many of the DevOps practices that you may already use to help keep development and deployment processes functioning smoothly (automation, testing) will help make your cloud migrations more efficient.

 Types of database cloud migrations

 When you look at how data is managed in the cloud, you’ll soon see two broad categories.
 There are the ‘Infrastructure as a Service’ (IaaS) offerings which are really just virtual machines.
 Then there are the ‘Platform as a Service’ (PaaS) offerings which are fundamentally different from the standard servers and services that contain databases.
 Instead, the database itself is the service.

 With IaaS, the move from your local instances, whether running on iron or within virtual machines, is relatively simple.
 Since you have a server locally and you’re looking at a server on the cloud, for most database management systems, you can simply restore your local backups out to the cloud.
 This aspect of the migration to the cloud is frequently very simple.
 However, even here, you need to validate your data structures and data after the move, just in case.
 Further, automating your deployments to the cloud is just as important as automating those deployments locally.

 The move to a PaaS offering in the cloud can be more difficult.
 Only some of them allow for a restore from a native backup.
 In many other cases, you’re moving the data and structures using some mechanism, possibly involving traditional scripts, data exports and imports, and there are all sorts of places where these processes can go wrong.
 Assuming you make the migration on this step, you’re still going to need to automate your deployments as well.